One-Way Reversible and Quantum Finite Automata with Advice: Properties of Advice for Quantum Computation

-To complete the proof of the proposition, it still remains to prove Claim \ref{reduction-L}.
-This claim can be proven by a way of contradiction with a careful use of Conditions 4, 5, and 7.
-Let us assume that $\overline{x}_i$ is already defined.
-Toward a contradiction, we suppose that the claim fails; that is, for any nonempty string $w\in((a+b)a)^*$ with $|w|\leq 2(\ceilings{\log{k}}+1)$, the equality $(z_{i,w},n) =_{S}(\overline{x}_i,n)$ holds.
+To complete the proof of Corollary \ref{reg-oneqfa-advice}, it still remains to prove Claim \ref{reduction-L}.
+This claim can be proven by a way of contradiction with a careful use of Conditions \ref{item:reverse}, \ref{item:equiv-S}, and \ref{item:discrepancy}.
+Let us assume that $\overline{x}_i$ is already defined in our construction process.
+Toward a contradiction, we suppose that the claim fails; that is, for any nonempty string $w\in((a+b)a)^*$ with $|w|\leq 2(\ceilings{\log{k}}+1)$, the equality $(z_{i,w},n) =_{S}(\overline{x}_i,n)$ always holds.
 Under this assumption, it is possible to prove the following statement.

 \begin{claim} For any two distinct pair $w,w'$ in $S$ with $|w|=|w'|\leq n-2$, it holds that $(wa,n)\not\equiv_{S} (w'b,n)$. \end{claim}